openhab/openhab-docs/10_users_manual/40_working_with_openhab_2/20_connecting_to_the_z-wave_controler/connecting_to_the_z-wave_controler.md

 * Click on save, and you are ready to configure it.

-> When click on __Save__, nothing change on the screen, but the log file confirms that a next thing has been defined.
+> When click on __Save__, nothing changes on the screen, but the log file confirms that a next thing has been defined.
-> The log files looks like:
+> The log file looks like:

 ```
 2016-05-09 18:53:33.987 [INFO ] [smarthome.event.ThingAddedEvent     ] - Thing 'zwave:serial_zstick:154966faddf' has been added.